rfinochi/simple-asm-interpreter/README.md

 ```bash
 make docker
 ```
-You can execute `docker run -it smli` in order to execute the docker container
+You can execute `docker run -it smli` in order to execute the docker container.

 #### Credits ####
 This program is excersise inspired by chapter 7 of book *_C How to Program From Paul Deitel & Harvey Deitel_*.